You are listening to the Sean Hannity Radio Show podcast.

 He's not wrong.

-He's not making a missed statement.
+He's not making a misstatement.

-I think what Trump I think if Trump made a mistake here, and I think he did, I think it was not making it political when it seems political.
+I think if Trump made a mistake here, and I think he did, I think it was not making it political when it seems political.

-He didn't appoint, you know, I in that sense, the judge seems to be biased towards him in a political way.
+He didn't appoint, you know, in that sense, the judge seems to be biased towards him in a political way.

-You know, put aside all heritage issues, all that that's meaningless here.
+You know, put aside all heritage issues.

 This judge is political.

-This seems to be a political, and I think probably that was what Trump was trying to say, and did it very inarticulately, and in that sense he's paid a price for it and continues to.
+This seems to be a political, and I think probably that was what Trump was trying to say and did it very inarticulately.

 And you could say, well, it's not actually their website, but they link to that radicalism.